-Castellano wasn’t on my radar until I had the hankering to visit Spain and learn more about my Spanish heritage.
+Castellano (Castilian Spanish) wasn’t on my radar until I had the hankering to visit Spain and learn more about my Spanish heritage.
 Since Mexican Spanish is my native tongue, I figured I could give this a try.
 I have found that French has helped me more here than Mexican Spanish.

 - Ba Ba Dum – interactive flashcards available for several languages.

 - BBC Languages – European (Castilian) Spanish – although it is no longer being updated, it’s still a good resource.

 - CapicúaFM – culture, language, and games.
 There’s also a podcast you can listen to.

 - Coffee Break Spanish – Archived podcast library.